Britain’s unorthodox deep geothermal plant

 The geothermal re-birth

-The team set out to continue on from the Cornish Hot Dry Rocks (HDR) project that was stopped in the 1980s that demonstrated the viability of a deep geothermal project using the faulted zones within the hot granites as an underground thermal exchanger.
+The team set out to continue on from the Cornish Hot Dry Rocks (HDR) project that was stopped in the 1980s and demonstrated the viability of a deep geothermal project using the faulted zones within the hot granites as an underground thermal exchanger.

 Bets are on